Documents & Policies

 Licensing agreements are used for University start-up/spin-out companies to license intellectual property on behalf of the inventor(s).
 It is not intended for use by outside/independent companies.
 Read about the details of the express licensing process and contact E&I directly to discuss licensing.

 Research Agreements & Technology Transfer

-Visit the Office of Sponsored Projects’ research agreements page for more information on technology transfer policy, and details on the following:
+Visit the Sponsored Projects’ research agreements page for more information on technology transfer policy, and details on the following:

 - Sponsored research contracts

 - Material Transfer Agreements (MTAs)

 View the University's intellectual property policy (policy 6507 in the University Administrative Manual).

 Conflict of Interest